 Project ADVOCATE (Awareness of Domestic Violence On Campus At Tertiary Education)

 - UOW partners | Ms Kelly Lewer, Dr Rebekkah Middleton, Mr Kenton Bell, Dr Alison Rutherford, Dr Sharon Crozier-De Rosa

 - Community partners | Domestic Violence New South Wales, Women’s Health New South Wales

 Project ADVOCATE will create an online professional development opportunity for university academic staff to enable better understandings of and support for university students who have experienced domestic violence.
-With the overarching support of Domestic Violence New South Wales, and Women’s Health New South Wales along with support of academic staff from University of Newcastle and University of New South Wales, this resource will be developed in collaboration with Women’s Health Centres’ professional staff.
-Upon completion of the professional development, university staff will be provided with a certificate, digital badge, and an ‘ADVOCATE’ sticker for their office door to indicate their participation.
-Data will be collected to inform the creation and evaluation of the online resource.
+Upon completion of the professional development, university staff are provided with a certificate, digital badge, and an ‘ADVOCATE’ sticker for their office door to indicate their participation.

 Creating a mentoring network to support parent advocacy for children with additional needs

 - Project lead | Dr Amanda Webster, School of Education